San Francisco Theological Seminary (SFTS)

 Center for Innovation in Ministry (CIM)

 The Center for Innovation in Ministry supports the work of faith communities in thinking creatively about how to engage the world with the good news of the Gospel.
 CIM's primary goal is to build capacity for innovation and establish personal renewal that feeds the soul and sparks the imagination.
-The Center’s programs are designed to impart critical skills for generating participatory, creative approaches to issues, problems and challenges.
+The Center’s programs are designed to impart skills for generating participatory, creative approaches to issues, problems and challenges.
 CIM offers community formation through knowledge, sharing, network building, communal worship and prayer.
 CIM works to achieve creative approaches to ministry through opportunity analysis, asset identification, skill development through coaching/mentoring and support systems that encourage and challenge.
 CIM employs research and development that tests theories about innovation, experiments with forms and models, breaks new ground and disseminates learning.
 Think, do and be.